 The driving performance of plug-in hybrids is not unlike that of a conventional car, road handling is very similar and acceleration is broadly comparable or even slightly improved.
 From the outside, most plug-in hybrids look similar to conventional models – other than having an electric connector as well as a conventional fuelling point.

 With their additional dashboard information, its from the driving seat you are more likely to be aware of the differences of plug-in hybrid car design.
 Most plug-in hybrids, for example, will offer at least two driving modes including: 'eco-mode', where the car decides how to most efficiently use conventional and electric power; and 'zero-emission-mode', where the car runs purely on electricity.
-Plug-in hybrids can therefore be used a pure electric cars – although the electric-only driving range will be less than for a fully electric car.
+Plug-in hybrids can therefore be used as pure electric cars – although the electric-only driving range will be less than for a fully electric car.

 As all plug-in hybrid cars can use conventional petrol or diesel, fuel is dispensed from fuel pumps in exactly the same way as for conventional non-hybrid models.
 Indeed, the great advantage of petrol- and diesel-fuelled plug-in hybrids is that they require no change in fuel and so use the existing fuelling infrastructure.
-However, plug-in hybrids can also be charged directly using any suitable source of electricity – most owners will rely most on home overnight-charging using a standard 13 Amp supply.
+However, plug-in hybrids can also be charged directly using any suitable source of electricity – most owners will rely most on home overnight-charging using a standard domestic supply.